-Below is a list of the names, ages, positions, and a brief account of the business experience of the individuals who serve as executive officers of the Company as of April 3, 2023:
+Below is a list of the names, ages, positions, and a brief account of the business experience of the individuals who serve as executive officers of the Company as of April 11, 2024:

-Name Age Position Peter Cannito 50 Chairman, Chief Executive Officer and President Jonathan E. Baliff 59 Chief Financial Officer Nathan O'Konek 41 Executive Vice President, General Counsel and Secretary Chris Edmunds 39 Senior Vice President and Chief Accounting Officer
+Name Age Position Peter Cannito 51 Chairman, Chief Executive Officer and President Jonathan E. Baliff 60 Chief Financial Officer Nathan O'Konek 42 Executive Vice President, General Counsel and Secretary Chris Edmunds 40 Senior Vice President and Chief Accounting Officer

 Peter Cannito.
-See Mr. Cannito's biographical information under the heading titled "Proposal 1 - Election of Directors-Continuing Directors-Class I Directors (terms expiring in 2025)," on page8 of this proxy statement.
+See Mr. Cannito's biographical information under the heading titled "Proposal 1 - Election of Directors-Continuing Directors-Class I Directors (terms expiring in 2025)," beginning on page 8 of this proxy statement.

 Jonathan E. Baliff.
-See Mr. Baliff's biographical information under the heading titled "Proposal 1 - Election of Directors-Director Nominees to Serve for a Three-Year Term Expiring at the 2026 Annual Meeting," on page $\underline{8}$ of this proxy statement.
+See Mr. Baliff's biographical information under the heading titled "Proposal 1 - Election of Directors-Continuing Directors-Class II Directors (terms expiring in 2026)," beginning on page 8 of this proxy statement.

-Nathan O'Konek.
+Nathan O'Konek2.
 Mr. O'Konek has served as the Company's Executive Vice President, General Counsel and Secretary since September of 2021.
 Mr. O'Konek served as the Executive Vice President and General Counsel of Holdings from June 2020 until our Business Combination in September 2021.
 Previously Mr. O'Konek was Executive Vice President, Strategic Development and General Counsel of Made In Space from February 2019 to June 2020.
-Prior to joining Made In Space, Mr. O'Konek was Senior Director, Commercial Space from July 2018 to February 2019 and Director, Commercial Space from July 2017 to July 2018 of Space Florida, the aerospace economic development agency of the State of Florida.
+Prior to joining Made In Space, Mr. O'Konek was Senior Director, Commercial Space from July 2018 to February 2019 and Director, Commercial Space from July 2018 of Space Florida, the aerospace economic development agency of the State of Florida.
 Mr. O'Konek previously served as the Director of Business Operations and Corporate Secretary of Masten Space Systems from December 2011 until July 2017.
 Mr. O'Konek began his career as a capital markets attorney in the London and New York offices of Latham & Watkins.
 Mr. O'Konek graduated from Carleton College and from the University of Minnesota Law School.